MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-app-studio.md

 ## Installing App Studio

 Teams App Studio is a Teams app which can be found in the Teams store.
-See the Store Icon in the left-hand ribbon.
+See the Store Icon in the left-hand ribbon of Teams.

 ![Store icon](~/assets/images/get-started/storeicon.png)